-Adobe, Acrobat, and PDF are often used interchangeably, but they are not the same.
+Adobe, PDF, and Acrobat are often used interchangeably, but they are not the same.
 The relationship between these terms is similar to the relationship between Microsoft, Word, and DOC(X).

 - Adobe is a company; they are the creators of PDF (the format) and Acrobat (the product).

 - PDF is a format or type of document.
 Its main purpose is to preserve the formatting of a document.
 It was created by Adobe but is now an open format that can be created and displayed by other programs.

 - Acrobat describes a series of tools created by Adobe for viewing, creating, and editing PDF files.

 - Acrobat Reader allows user to view and interact with a PDF, but it cannot be used to create new PDFs or edit existing ones.

 - Acrobat Standard adds the ability to create a PDF, along with other features like converting a scanned PDF to a searchable file.
 However, it cannot be reviewed or edited.